 Dealing with Mildew and Mold

-Exterior Paints can support growth of mildew, particularly after they have weathered for more than a couple of years.
-Most likely to occur on northern exposure and in shaded and damp areas.
+Exterior paints can support growth of mildew, particularly after they have weathered for more than a couple of years.
+Mildew will most likely to occur on northern exposure and in shaded and damp areas.
 Where mildew is found call your favorite painting contractor or do as follows: